zoylendt/zoylendt.github.io/content/Selfhosted/Multiple jDownloader2 instances behind VPN.md

 >
 > Some notes about replacing/fixing these issues:
 > 	- Instead of using the community CLI it's possible to get the required exit server information from the [public ProtonVPN API](https://api.protonmail.ch/vpn/logicals) as suggested [here](https://github.com/walterl/proton-privoxy/issues/46#issuecomment-1997923319).
-> 	- The development on [walterl/proton-privoxy](https://github.com/walterl/proton-privoxy/) seems to be stale too - neither an [experimental killswitch](https://github.com/walterl/proton-privoxy/pull/41) nor an [ip6tables fix](https://github.com/walterl/proton-privoxy/pull/64) feature have been merged.
+> 	- The development on [walterl/proton-privoxy](https://github.com/walterl/proton-privoxy/) seems to be stale too - neither an [experimental killswitch feature](https://github.com/walterl/proton-privoxy/pull/41) nor an [ip6tables fix](https://github.com/walterl/proton-privoxy/pull/64) have been merged.
 > 	- Wireguard instead of OpenVPN is probably not a good option for this random server selection because with ProtonVPN each Wireguard exit server uses its own private key and/or peer address (see [here](https://github.com/qdm12/gluetun-wiki/blob/main/setup/providers/protonvpn.md#tldr)).
 > 		- This also impacts [tprasadtp/protonvpn-docker](https://github.com/tprasadtp/protonvpn-docker), a Wireguard ProtonVPN implementation thus only suitable for a single exit server.
 > 		- [bubuntux/protorrent](https://github.com/bubuntux/protorrent), a qBtittorrent client with ProtonVPN's Wireguard built in.